Jahanvi06092004/Road-Accident-Analysis-2023-2024-/README.md

 ## 📌 Project Overview
 This project analyzes **417,882 road accident records from 2023–2024** to uncover critical insights on **fatalities, accident-prone locations, and risk factors**.
-Using **Power BI dashboards**, the analysis helps policymakers, transportation authorities, and road safety organizations make **data-driven interventions**.
+Using **Excel dashboards**, the analysis helps policymakers,transportation authorities, and road safety organizations make **data-driven interventions**.

 ---

 ## 🎯 Problem Statement
 India faces one of the **highest road accident fatality rates globally**.
-Despite large datasets being available, they remain **underutilized** for actionable policy-making.
+Despite large datasets being available, they remain **under-utilized** for actionable policy-making.

-**Need:** Convert raw accident data into insights to guide **safety initiatives, infrastructure investments, and awareness campaigns**.
+**Need:** Converts raw accident data into insights to guide **safety initiatives, infrastructure investments, and awareness campaigns**.

 ---